Hold come what may

-A closely related concept is hold more stubbornly at least, also popularized by Quine.
+A closely related phrase is "hold more stubbornly at least", also popularized by Quine.
 Some beliefs may be more useful than others, or may be implied by a large number of beliefs.
 Examples might be laws of logic, or the belief in an external world of physical objects.
 Altering such central portions of the web of beliefs would have immense, ramifying consequences, and affect many other beliefs.
 It is better to alter auxiliary beliefs around the edges of the web of beliefs (considered to be sense beliefs, rather than main beliefs) in the face of new evidence unfriendly to one's central principles.
 Thus, while one might agree that there is no belief one can hold come what may, there are some for which there is ample practical ground to "hold more stubbornly at least".